-Schepers (1964) a found a 3-mm diameter neoplasm in a female monkey of the Macacus mulatta species that died 82 days after the last of 10 daily exposures (6 hours per day) to an aerosol of beryllium phosphate (BeHPO4) at a concentration of 10,556 μ g per cubic meter.
-The monkey was one of 20 females of the same species exposed variously to beryllium phosphate.
+Schepers (1964) 11 found a 3-mm diameter neoplasm in a female monkey of the Macacus mulatta species that died 82 days after the last of 10 daily exposures (6 hours per day) to an aerosol of beryllium phosphate (BeHPO,) at a concentration of 10,556 μg per cubic meter.
+The monkey was one of 20 females of the same species exposed variously to beryllium sulfate, beryllium fluoride or beryllium phosphate.
 Most of the monkeys died or were killed early in the experiment.
 Chemical pneumonitis was a common cause of death.
 The author could not rule out the possibility that the tumor was spontaneous in origin.